6 Home Upgrades That Boost Your Vacation Rental Income

 Create an Alfresco Lounge

 Short-term vacation renters want tastefully designed interiors and like to spend time outdoors.
 Strategically positioned outdoor spaces such as an alfresco lounge allow guests to enjoy stunning vistas.
 Such a spot also provides a quiet escape to enjoy some solo downtime.
 Consider creating an alfresco lounge to make a rental property more appealing to potential guests and watch occupancy rates go up.
 Ensure it's well-positioned to maximize views and complement it with proper outdoor lighting.

 The more extras a rental has, the more it'll stand out on booking platforms.
 Consider going the extra mile by researching the competition and incorporating features other listings don't typically have.
 For example, include a media room to encourage socialization or allow guests to enjoy some good old-schooled fun by adding a pool or ping pong table into the list of extras.
 A sauna would also be a welcome addition, especially in ski towns where the peak tourist seasons are cold much of the time.
 However, don't forget to think about catering to the summer crowd; vacationers looking to engage in outdoor sports like hiking can bring in their own profitability.

 Elevate Your Short-Term Rental Property

 While owners can always do the bare minimum and leave it that way, upgrading a holiday rental will boost its appeal among guests, consequently improving occupancy.
-In the short-term rental game, keeping rooms booked is the key to maximum profits.
+In the short-term property game, keeping rooms booked determines how much money you can make on a vacation rental.
 When calculating how much money a vacation rental can make, the property's track record for its occupancy rate is a prime consideration.
 Successful investors keep an eye on trends in what renters want, optimize their rental taxes, and take an active hand in making their properties the best they can be.